PierreTsia/starter-template/docs/done/7_wire-front-end-to-back-end.md

 - [x] Configure API base URL for different environments (local, production)
 - [x] Connect login/register forms to backend endpoints
-- [ ] Store authentication token after login/register
+- [x] Store authentication token after login/register
   - [x] Start with localStorage/sessionStorage
-  - [ ] Upgrade to httpOnly cookies for security
+  - [-] Upgrade to httpOnly cookies for security - ROLL BACK as chrome desktop was too picky about cross-domain cookies
 - [x] Handle token in API requests (Authorization header)
 - [ ] Deploy FE and BE to cloud platforms
 - [x] Ensure CORS is correctly configured on the backend
-- [ ] Test authentication flow end-to-end in production
+- [x] Test authentication flow end-to-end in production

 ---